auyidi1/azure-video-indexer-samples/VideoIndexerEnabledByArc/aks/readme.md

 ### Step 2 - Create Cognitive Services Resources for the extension

 > **_Note_:**
-> - The resources are created once per each subscription, and used by all the extenions under that subscription.
+> - The resources are created once per each subscription, and used by all the extensions under that subscription.

 One of the prerequisites to installing a VI Arc extension are speech and translator resources.
 Once the resources are created, their key and endpoint need to be provided in the installation process.
 The resources are created once per subscription.